 (Fig.3.)
 Florentine Codex.
 Book 11.
 Sahagún makes constant reference to the translucence, preciousness, iridescent, colors, and light-giving qualities of minerals, many of which appear also as items of elite tribute in the Aztec.
 Book 11.
 On precious stones, fol.
 356. This emerald is called “quetzal title” where “quetzalli” means green feather and “ytztli” means polished, without stains.
 One can see how a drawn description equals this idea of a sum of values: iridescence + transparency + strong quality of color (tone).
 In the bottom we see a shimmering stone.
 (Fig. 4.)
 This image is related to the forms in which you find precious stones in nature.
 The curved “S” mark across the stone, represents for Mesoamerican expert, Dr. Alfredo López Austin “a twist” (torcedura) which the stone suffers when reaching its boiling point.

-As Nicholas J. Saunders has mentioned, the presence and use of this materials evoked an act of transformative creation by implying the trapping and converting of luminosity, in other words: recycling—“it also meant fertilizing the energy of light into brilliant solid forms via technological choices whose efficacy stemmed from a synergy of myth, ritual knowledge, and individual technical skill” .
+As Nicholas J. Saunders mentions:" the presence and use of this materials evokes an act of transformative creation by implying the trapping and converting of luminosity, in other words: recycling—it also meant fertilizing the energy of light into brilliant solid forms via technological choices whose efficacy stemmed from a synergy of myth, ritual knowledge, and individual technical skill” .

 The most appreciated characteristic of glassy objects was its reflection and the movement provoked by its glare.
 But other qualities, like those associated with the “Smoking Mirror,” where very much appreciated.
 Black mirrors made out of highly polished obsidian (volcanic glass) had a dark ephemeral reflection; these reflective devices were powerfully ambiguous because they shone with a “dark light.”
 They were connected with Tezcatlipoca “Lord of the Smoking Mirror”, one of the most intriguing and complex deities of the Mesoamerican world, associated with rulers, warriors, tricksters and sorcerers.
 The obsidian ( ytztli ), was considered a manifestation of Tezcatlipoca because of its semantic proximity, both where associated by materiality / invisibility and with its omniscience / omnipresence-